Visiting the Botanics and Staying Safe

 - Do I need to bring a face covering?

 Face coverings are required in all enclosed spaces, including the toilet facilities.
-Exemptions include children under five, visitors with breathing difficulties or those with disabilities when the wearing of a face covering would be distressing or make communication difficult.
+Exemptions include children under 12, visitors with breathing difficulties or those with disabilities when the wearing of a face covering would be distressing or make communication difficult.

 Toilets and other facilities